5 Step Risk Management Process

 Step 3: Evaluate and Prioritize Every Risk

 Additionally, you should figure out your risk profile: your risk appetite and risk tolerance.
-Some organizations are comfortable running many risks; others want their risk exposure to zero.
+Some organizations are comfortable running many risks; others want their risk exposure to be zero.

 Step 4: Treat Your Risks